bigmlcom/python/docs/creating_resources.rst

    will contain an additional code and a description of the error.
 In this case, **location**, and **resource** will be ``None``.

+Resource creation is an asynchronous process, so the API will return a response probably before the resource is totally processed and you'll need to repeatedly call the API to see the evolution of the resource, reflected in it's status (see the `Statuses <#statuses>`_ section).
+The bindings provide methods to help you do that.
+Please check the `waiting for resources <#waiting_for_resources>`_ section to learn more about them.

 Statuses
 ~~~~~~~~

-Please, bear in mind that resource creation is almost always
+Resource creation is almost always asynchronous (with few exceptions,
-asynchronous (**predictions** are the only exception).
-Therefore, when
+like **projects**, **predictions**, and similar prediction-like results for
+Unsupervised Models like **anomaly scores**, **centroids**, etc.)
-you create a new source, a new dataset or a new model, even if you
+Therefore, when you create a new source, a new dataset or a new model, even
-receive an immediate response from the BigML servers, the full creation
+if you receive an immediate response from the BigML servers, the full creation
 of the resource can take from a few seconds to a few days, depending on
 the size of the resource and BigML's load.
 A resource is not fully
-created until its status is ``bigml.api.FINISHED``.
-See the
+created until its status is ``bigml.api.FINISHED``, or ``bigml.api.FAULTY`` if
+some error occurs (like the one you would get when trying to upload an empty
-`documentation on status
+file, a .ppt or a .doc).
+See the `documentation on status
-codes <https://bigml.com/api/status_codes>`_ for the listing of
+codes <https://bigml.com/api/status_codes>`_ for the complete listing of
 potential states and their semantics.

-So depending on your application
+Depending on your application
 you might need to import the following constants:

 .. code-block:: python